cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/datasets/cube.rst

 Querying Data
 =============
-Querying data in Cube dataset is the most useful part of its API.
+Querying data in Cube dataset is the most useful part of it.
 One can slice, dice and drill down into the data of the Cube.
 Use these methods of the API to perform queries::

   public interface Cube extends Dataset, BatchWritable<Object, CubeFact> {